patito/go-adventure/2015-08-09-gopointers-for-padawans.md

 Hi my friend,

 like you I'm also trying to learn more about Go language.
 I've always wanted to know more about it, but as usual I always had an excuse on the tip of my tongue to postpone this  desire.
 Now I'm done.
-I found a good introduction book, An Introduction to Programming in Go, and I can read Effective Go online.
+I found a good introduction book, *An Introduction to Programming in Go*, and I can read *Effective Go online*.

 I started reading about Go last week because a lot of friends are using it and they are encouraging me (pissing me off =) to do the same.

 I'm a complete newbie in this technology, so if you are an advanced jedi hacker this is not for you, go play RPG with your imaginary ORCs.
 However, if you are just a padawan like me, try to not sleep while reading it.

 If you see something wrong just leave me a comment, and I will fix it as soon as possible.
-Just to be clear "You suck Hobbit" is not a good comment.
+Just to be clear *"You suck Hobbit"* is not a good comment.

 ## Pointers: What are they?